-My name is Marcy Shieh and I am a PhD Candidate at the Department of Political Science at the University of Wisconsin-Madison.
+My name is Marcy Shieh.
+I will be a Postdoctoral Fellow in the Department of Political Science at the University of North Carolina at Charlotte during the 2023-2024 school year.
+Starting August 2024, I will be a Assistant Professor in the Department of Political Science at Miami University in Ohio.
 I study American politics with a concentration in judicial politics.
 My research interests include judicial elections, judicial selection methods, judicial decision-making, campaigns, text analysis, and survey experiments.

-In my three-paper dissertation titled, The Impact of Campaigns and Elections on the Behavior of State Supreme Court Justices, I question how the nature of judicial elections supplements existing work on judicial behavior and voter behavior in the context of low-information elections.
+In my three-paper dissertation titled, The Impact of Campaigns and Elections on the Behavior of State Supreme Court Justices and Their Voters, I question how the nature of judicial elections supplements existing work on judicial behavior and voter behavior in the context of low-information elections.
 Building on research in judicial politics and state politics, I argue that judicial elections motivate justices to consider more than policy preferences and the law and challenge conventions of judicial legitimacy.

 In my spare time, I like hanging out with my cat, eating and cooking food, and watching films and television.